 Kathleen Landers, MSW, LCSW-C

-KATHLEEN'S WORK HISTORY includes supervisory and leadership roles throughout her career.
+Kathleen's work history includes supervisory and leadership roles throughout her career.
 Early career positions included in 1989 managing a home for adults receiving treatment for HIV/ AIDS at Duke University called ACRA House in Durham NC; Working with abused and neglected adolescents (12-17) in a group home run by Lutheran Family Services in Chapel Hill NC; and working at a secure residential school for adolescents now called the Whitaker Psychiatric Residential Treatment Facility in Butner NC.
 Once relocated to Maryland she directed adolescent groups homes and independent living programs for the organization that is now Hearts and Homes for Youth.
-She served as a therapist for the Children's Guild, a special education elementary school, and served as the Clinical Director and program developer for Oakmont School, a special education middle and high school.
-She then served as the Chairperson of the Local Coordinating Council for the Collaboration Council for Children, Youth, and Families, an administrative and policy organization.
+She served as a therapist for the Children's Guild, a special education elementary school, and served as the Clinical Director and behavioral program developer for Oakmont School, a special education middle and high school.
+She then served as the Chairperson of the Local Coordinating Council for the Collaboration Council for Children, Youth, and Families, an administrative and policy organization bridging Montgomery County public child serving agencies proving funding for high needs children and teens and developing state level policy for the State Coordinating Council.

-Kathleen began private practice in 2002 working with David Irwin MD, a peer-reviewed "top" psychiatrist in Montgomery County for the treatment of anxiety and depression.
-She eventually moved into her own private practice, treating high functioning individuals with anxiety and depression, while also offering leadership and professional coaching.
+Kathleen transitioned to private practice in 2002 , treating high functioning individuals with anxiety and depression, offering couples and family counsleing, alog with leadership and professional coaching.
 She also continued supervising the training of others in the mental health field.

 - Bachelor of Arts, Psychology, Hiram College, Hiram Ohio